exposit/katarpgs/_superlite/blankslate.md

 This one's fairly experimental, even for an OMGAM.
 Instead of defining your hero before the game starts, you begin with an (almost) blank slate.

-Depending on how well you roll (and your choices after rolling), you define positive and negative Traits with every dice roll, all within the context of the fiction as established.
+You define positive and negative Traits with every dice roll, all within the context of the fiction as established and your own choices.

 In play-testing I found this made for a very lively adventure with constant revelations.
 And one bad die roll can really leave you hurting!

 * Dice pool resolution that's kinda AW-inspired, with on-the-fly Trait creation.
 * Lots of tables, mostly new, and explicit directions for most of them.
 * Scene-based, with a meter-controlled structure that triggers plot events and the end game.
-* Instructions for using it as a framework for a non-Amnesia-centered games.
+* Instructions for using it as a framework for other scenarios.
+* A play example.

 <div class="img_row">
 	<a href="{{ site.baseurl }}/pdf/{{ page.link }}"><img class="col three" src="{{ site.baseurl }}/img/{{ page.img}}" alt="" title="{{ page.title }}"/></a>